rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-javascript.md

-If a consumer dies (its channel is closed, connection is closed, or TCP connection is lost) without sending an ack, RabbitMQ will understand that a message wasn't processed fully and will re-queue it.
+If a consumer dies (its channel is closed, connection is closed, or TCP connection is lost) without sending an ack, RabbitMQ will infer that a message wasn't fully processed and will re-queue it.
 If there are other consumers online at the same time, it will then quickly redeliver it to another consumer.
 That way you can be sure that no message is lost, even if the workers occasionally die.